 - 25.4.1 The Commission reviewed A37-WP/114, presented by New Zealand, proposing that impact assessments be required in the development of new SARPs.
-This paper recommends, in the form of a draft Assembly resolution that ICAO, following the HLSC recommendation on the subject, implement a regulatory impact assessment process to explain and document the context and justification related to proposals for new SARPs. - All the delegations that took the floor on the subject supported A37-WP/114 in principle, but some, noting the heavy burden of the development of a robust impact assessment, suggested a phased implementation approach.
-It was also noted that the Council, acting on the HLSC Recommendation, had requested the Air Navigation Commission to present a feasibility study on the subject during its first session of 2011.
-The study is well underway and will be reviewed by the Air Navigation Commission during the fall session of 2010. - 25.4.3 In view of the discussion and the action already taken by the Council on the subject, the Commission agreed that, rather than proceeding with a resolution, this was a matter that should be left with the Council as it would be in the best position to decide how ICAO could allocate its resources to support an impact process, based on competing needs of the Organization as well as the results of the feasibility study.
+This paper recalled the recommendation on this issue in the Directors General of Civil Aviation Conference on a Global Strategy for Aviation Safety (2006).
+It recommended, in the form of a draft Assembly resolution that ICAO, following the HLSC recommendation on the subject, implement a regulatory impact assessment process to explain and document the context and justification related to proposals for new SARPs.
+The proposed process attempts to consolidate and codify the principles and practices within ICAO.
+The resolution, however, was not supported for adoption. - Some States suggested that a phased implementation approach might be preferable, for example: - Phase 1 SARPs to be accompanied by a problem statement and some relevant safety data and analysis; - Phase 2 SARPs to be issued with a simple risk impact assessment summarizing the problem analysis, the options considered, the safety impact and a qualitative comparison of options; and - Phase 3 SARPs to have a full risk impact assessment including problem analysis, the options available, the safety and cost impacts, and a qualitative comparison of the available options.

-25.5 Information papers were provided by: Australia (A37-WP/289), United States (A37-WP/315), the African Civil Aviation Commission (AFAC) (A37-WP/140) and the Airports Council International (ACI) (A37-WP/313).
+- 25.4.4 In view of the discussion, the recommendations made on the subject by the Directors General of Civil Aviation Conference on a Global Strategy for Aviation Safety (2006) and the High-level Conference (2010) as well as the action already taken by the Council on the subject, the Commission agreed that: - a) an impact assessment is required when new SARPs are proposed; and - b) the Council should continue its work on the feasibility study and, based on the results of the study, decide how ICAO could allocate its resources to support an impact assessment process. - 25.5 Information papers were provided by: Australia (A37-WP/289), United States (A37-WP/315), the African Civil Aviation Commission (AFCAC) (A37-WP/140) and the Airports Council International (ACI) (A37-WP/313).